ikorgik/erpal-timetracking-statistics/README.txt

 - Add link to task.
 - Add color indicators
 - Include all timetrackings for current task (not only own).
-- Convert time to minutes.
+- Setting to show time in minutes or float.

 Usefull links:
 http://markb.co.uk/building-a-simple-google-chrome-extension.html